Somewhere between the rustic Louisiana bayou and dreamy California shores lies Killer Whale.

 “I’m not a perfectionist,” admits Johnson.
 “Yet I do want each new record to demonstrate some progression from what came before.
 I don’t necessarily want it to sound radically different, and I think Tastes Like Yesterday accomplishes that.
 I like the idea of each album hinting at what’s coming next without really being specific about that direction.”

 Tastes Like Yesterday does fit that description.
 Though one can hear echoes of Casual Crush in the tracks “Comfortable” and “Slip Away,” the album finds Johnson’s muse immersing him in a very seductive, mellow soul.
-“I’m from Louisiana and New Orleans has always been an influence on me, whether consciously or not,” Johnson says.
-“I’ve described my music as “Pontoon Soul” before,” he says with a laugh.
-Lead single “Comfortable” offers an example of
+“I’m from Louisiana, and New Orleans culture and music has always been an influence on me, whether consciously or not,” Johnson says.
+When asked how he describes his music, Johnson let’s out a laugh and tells me he calls it “Pontoon Soul”.
+The lead single “Comfortable” offers an example of